 Welcome to April!
 It’s a brand new month and that means it’s time for a brand new habit.
 This month, we are concentrating on Making Your Bed.
 This one small step makes a huge difference in the look and feel of your room.
-Here’s some great information from FlyLady and Kelly to get you started.
+Here’s some great information from FlyLady to get you started.

 Keeping track of all your new habits can be difficult; that’s why FlyLady developed the control journal.
 You can buy FlyLady’s control journal at The FLYShop.